Federal Guidance & Resources for Communities & Businesses in Response to COVID-19

-Department of Education (DOE) - With so many elementary, secondary and higher education schools currently closed, but considering many factors on how to re-open as they approach the start of new academic years, DOE has many COVID-19 resources for educators.
+Department of Education (DOE) - With elementary, secondary and higher education schools navigating how to best educate students in the new school year, DOE has many COVID-19 resources for educators.

 Export-Import Bank of the United States (EXIM) - EXIM is offering several relief measures to banks, exporters, and small businesses impacted by the coronavirus.

-US Chamber of Commerce (non-governmental organization) - The Chamber has developed a “Resources and Guidelines for Business” site to help business owners and employees address the economic/business impact of COVID-19.
+US Chamber of Commerce (non-governmental organization) - The Chamber has developed a “Combating Coronavirus” site to help business owners and employees address the economic/business impact of COVID-19.